What is the unified field?

 In other words, Einstein was confident the two fields had to be linked together to form an integral part of the structure of space-time.
 That is why he created the Unified Field Theory and maintained it to his death bed.
 He had to mathematically cement the two fields together because he could see a real-life phenomenon in the universe that links the two together.
 Today we can see this real-life phenomenon is called radiation, or light in its most general sense.

-What is the best way of finding out if Einstein's Unified Field Theory is true?
+How can we find out if Einstein's Unified Field Theory is true?

 - Reduce the temperature of an object and see what happens to the gravitational field (and the object itself).